bouranij/Nutrients_GLS_Nitriles/README.md

 # Composition of the Gut Microbiome Influences Production of Sulforaphane-Nitrile and Iberin-Nitrile from Glucosinolates in Broccoli Sprouts

-Data scripts for manuscript by Bouranis et al. in Nutrients: Composition of The Gut Microbiome Influences Production of Sulforaphane-Nitrile and Iberin- Nitrile from Glucosinolates in Broccoli Sprouts.
+Data analysis scripts for manuscript by Bouranis et al. in Nutrients: Composition of The Gut Microbiome Influences Production of Sulforaphane-Nitrile and Iberin- Nitrile from Glucosinolates in Broccoli Sprouts.

 The file "Analysis_Script.R" contains an Rscript for the analysis